Isn’t it true that everyone has a vacuum? It’s perhaps one of the most popular cleaning gadgets in your house.

 Stick, portable, and robot vacuums, for example, are not appropriate for severely dirty floors.
 Instead, use an upright vacuum.

 Some portable vacuums are intended to clean up minor spills and mishaps involving water.
-This is sometimes referred to as wet/dry vacuuming capability.
+This is sometimes referred to as at/dry vacuuming capability.

 Most upright, stick, and canister vacuums, however, are not.
 If you attempt to vacuum up liquids, you risk damaging your equipment.
 You face the danger of electrocuting yourself as well.